sobolevn/awesome-cryptography/README.md

 ### Courses

-- [A Self-Study Course In Block-Cipher Cryptanalysis](https://www.schneier.com/wp-content/uploads/2016/02/paper-self-study.pdf) -This paper attempts to organize the existing literature of block-cipher cryptanalysis in a way that students can use to learn cryptanalytic techniques and ways to break algorithms, by Bruce Schneier.
+- [A Self-Study Course In Block-Cipher Cryptanalysis](https://www.schneier.com/wp-content/uploads/2016/02/paper-self-study.pdf) - This paper attempts to organize the existing literature of block-cipher cryptanalysis in a way that students can use to learn cryptanalytic techniques and ways to break algorithms, by Bruce Schneier.
 - [Applied Cryptography](https://www.udacity.com/course/applied-cryptography--cs387) - Cryptography is present in everyday life, from paying with a credit card to using the telephone.
 Learn all about making and breaking puzzles in computing.
 - [Crypto Strikes Back!](https://www.youtube.com/watch?v=ySQl0NhW1J0) - This talk will cover crypto vulnerabilities in widely-deployed systems and how the smallest oversight resulted in catastrophe.
 - [Cryptography](https://www.coursera.org/learn/cryptography) - A practical oriented course in Cryptography by University of Maryland College Park.